Astatine: History

 In 1869, when Dmitri Mendeleev published his periodic table, the space under iodine was empty; after Niels Bohr established the physical basis of the classification of chemical elements, it was suggested that the fifth halogen belonged there.
 Before its officially recognized discovery, it was called "eka-iodine" (from Sanskrit 'one') to imply it was one space under iodine (in the same manner as eka-silicon, eka-boron, and others).
 Scientists tried to find it in nature; given its extreme rarity, these attempts resulted in several false discoveries.

 The first claimed discovery of eka-iodine was made by Fred Allison and his associates at the Alabama Polytechnic Institute (now Auburn University) in 1931.
 The discoverers named element 85 "alabamine", and assigned it the symbol Ab, designations that were used for a few years.
 In 1934, H. G. MacPherson of University of California, Berkeley disproved Allison's method and the validity of his discovery.
 There was another claim in 1937, by the chemist Rajendralal De.
 Working in Dacca in British India (now Dhaka in Bangladesh), he chose the name "dakin" for element 85, which he claimed to have isolated as the thorium series equivalent of radium F (polonium-210) in the radium series.
 The properties he reported for dakin do not correspond to those of astatine, and astatine's radioactivity would have prevented him from handling it in the quantities he claimed.
 Moreover, astatine is not found in the thorium series, and the true identity of dakin is not known.

 In 1936, the team of Romanian physicist Horia Hulubei and French physicist Yvette Cauchois claimed to have discovered element 85 by observing its X-ray emission lines.
 In 1939, they published another paper which supported and extended previous data.
 In 1944, Hulubei published a summary of data he had obtained up to that time, claiming it was supported by the work of other researchers.
 He chose the name "dor", presumably from the Romanian for "longing" [for peace], as World War II had started five years earlier.
-As Hulubei was writing in French, a language which does not accommodate the "-ine" suffix, dor would likely have been rendered in English as "dorine", had it been adopted.
+As Hulubei was writing in French, which does not use the "-ine" suffix for elements, dor would likely have been rendered in English as "dorine", had it been adopted.
 In 1947, Hulubei's claim was effectively rejected by the Austrian chemist Friedrich Paneth, who would later chair the IUPAC committee responsible for recognition of new elements.
 Even though Hulubei's samples did contain astatine-218, his means to detect it were too weak, by current standards, to enable correct identification; moreover, he could not perform chemical tests on the element.
 He had also been involved in an earlier false claim as to the discovery of element 87 (francium) and this is thought to have caused other researchers to downplay his work.